New world of work - #NewOfficeRoutines

 "Modern technologies that enable us to fully exploit the potential of this new world are already there - it only takes the courage to use them." - Martin Böker, Director B2B Samsung Electronics GmbH

 In addition to Magdalena Rogl, Dr. Holger Schmidt and Simone Janson report on the bloggers Vreni Frost and Sonja Köllinger of Tech and the City, Melanie Petersen of t3n, Rudolf Pütz of Vitra, and Teresa Bücker of Edition F on their individual experiences with new work routines.

-Martin Böker, Director of B2B Samsung Electronics GmbH, also presents five theses on working in the “Open Economy” 1 in the trend report, which take up the main trends of the working world of tomorrow.
-“The diverse insights show us how increasing technological networking is redefining work concepts.
+Martin Böker, Director B2B Samsung Electronics GmbH, also presents five theses on working in the “Open Economy” 1 in the trend report, which pick up on the essential trends in the working world of tomorrow.
+“The various insights show us how increasing technological networking is redefining concepts of work.